gwijthoff/paleoarchaeology/archaeology_outline.md

 ToDo
 =====

+- look into Schiffer and Knappett on affordances.
+Schiffer the archaeologist also writes on the history of portable radios.
+See Evernote from 2/18
 - double check characters in German "Zahlreiche" quote
 - main research areas (in order of time needed)
     * **Archaeology** as a discipline